SBC Setup

 The TurtleBot3 LDS has been updated to LDS-02 since 2022 models.

-Please follow the instructions below on the SBC (Raspberry Pi) of TurtleBot3.$ sudo apt update $ sudo apt install libudev-dev $ cd ~/catkin_ws/src $ git clone -b develop https://github.com/ROBOTIS-GIT/ld08_driver.git $ cd ~/catkin_ws && catkin_make
+Please follow the instructions below on the SBC (Raspberry Pi) of TurtleBot3.$ sudo apt update $ sudo apt install libudev-dev $ cd ~/catkin_ws/src $ git clone -b noetic https://github.com/ROBOTIS-GIT/ld08_driver.git $ cd ~/catkin_ws && catkin_make

 - Export the LDS_MODEL to the bashrc file.
 Depending on your LDS model, use